ibm-cloud-docs/pattern-network-vrf-only/compute-design.md

 | High        | 50+                  | 4-8 Cores CPU; 8-16 GB Memory |
 {: caption="Table 3.
 Classic Data Center Bastion Server Sizing"}

 The jump server or Bastion Host can be deployed on either a {{site.data.keyword.baremetal_short_sing}} or {{site.data.keyword.BluVirtServers_short}} Instance (VSI) within the Classic environment.
-In this pattern we will use the VSI.
+This pattern will use a VSI to deploy a Bastion host.

 ## Proxy server
 {: #proxy}